Leo-a-silva/ATS-CV-generator-BACK/README.md

 }
 ```

-> If you receive “ok”, then the API is working correctly!
+If you receive this response, then the API is running correctly!
 Enjoy 🤓

 ## 🧪 Running Tests

-> [!WARNING]
+> [!CAUTION]
 > The tests implemented are specifically designed to run in a development environment.
 Each test deletes the records from the database once it is executed.
 Do not run the tests in a production environment.

 #### Create a new virtual environment